raybellwaves/cfanalytics/README.rst

 Disclaimer
 ----------

-This project is not affliated with CrossFit, Inc.
+This project is not affiliated with CrossFit, Inc.